hashicorp/learn-terraform-provision-eks-cluster/README.md

 # Intro
-This repo has been modified from its original intention, [Learn Terraform - Provision an EKS Cluster](https://github.com/hashicorp/learn-terraform-provision-eks-cluster) to update the settings of said [EKS Cluster](https://docs.aws.amazon.com/eks/latest/userguide/clusters.html) to meet the specifications of the following [document](https://docs.google.com/document/d/1KazQNCVxanZgx8knxft3DLUW-brfmDVK/edit?usp=sharing&ouid=102029265654967067334&rtpof=true&sd=true).
+This repo has been modified from its original intention, [Learn Terraform - Provision an EKS Cluster](https://github.com/hashicorp/learn-terraform-provision-eks-cluster).
+Its purpose now is to update the settings of said [EKS Cluster](https://docs.aws.amazon.com/eks/latest/userguide/clusters.html) to meet the specifications of the following [document](https://docs.google.com/document/d/1KazQNCVxanZgx8knxft3DLUW-brfmDVK/edit?usp=sharing&ouid=102029265654967067334&rtpof=true&sd=true).
 This EKS cluster is not meant for production use and is built for educational purposes only.

-## Getting Started

 ### Prerequisites
 - [Terraform v1.5.7](https://developer.hashicorp.com/terraform/downloads)
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - [Kubectl](https://kubernetes.io/docs/tasks/tools)
-- [Kubeps1](https://github.com/jonmosco/kube-ps1) - Not require but highly recommended
+- [Kubeps1](https://github.com/jonmosco/kube-ps1) - Not required but highly recommended

-# Getting Started
+## Getting Started
-After cloning the repo ensure you have an AWS configured with the account you wish to deploy this EKS cluster.
+After cloning the repo ensure you have a AWS CLI configured with the account you wish to deploy this EKS cluster.
-This account must be an IAM account with all of the appropriate permissions, it doesn't work using a root account.
+This has been tested and verified to work with an IAM user with all of the appropriate permissions, it doesn't work using a root account for some reason.

 To get this started you can grant this IAM user full permissions, but in production it is HIGHLY recommended you maintain the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)